top of page

 From 1.0 µg/mg (0.1 %) to 50 µg/mg (5.0 %)

-Flexible calibration standards consisting of high-purity polymer-matrix blends, covering 15 polymer types blended into a CaCO₃ or SiO₂ matrix.
+Flexible calibration standards consisting of high-purity polymer-matrix blends, covering more than 20 polymer types blended into a CaCO₃ or SiO₂ matrix.

 Ideal for direct Py-GC-MS calibration or for preparing custom dispersions and solutions tailored to specific workflows.
 As neat powders, they can be readily adapted for method development, recovery tests, spike additions, and positive controls.